ansshameed/ansshameed/README.md

 🌟 Proactive and driven student aspiring to become a developer.

-🌟 Previously interned a large financial institution as a developer on the equities trading floor.
+🌟 Previously interned at a large financial institution as a developer on the equities trading floor.

 🌟 Pursuing a Bachelors in Computer Science at University of Bristol.